 Last, but not least, is my goose corner cabinet.
 Raise your hand if you have (and still do – ha!) have geese and country blue decor in your home.
-My mother did, so you are not alone.
+Llikewise, my mother did, so you are not alone.
 As cute as the goose is, it had to go bye-bye with my sander.

-To give these moldings a depth, I painted and then used my brown wax to add detail.
+In addition, to give these moldings a depth, I painted and then used my brown wax to add detail.

 Once done, I applied them to my newly made over corner cupboard.
 Amazing isn’t it?